Chipdelmal/MoNeT_DA/README.md

 This is the second iteration of the [MoNeT](https://github.com/Chipdelmal/MoNeT) grown out the improvements  on the pipelines and [python package](https://github.com/Chipdelmal/MoNeT_MGDrivE).
 It is a complementary group of workflows and pipelines to our main simulation [MGDrivE](https://marshalllab.github.io/MGDrivE/) with which we do most of the data analysis required for our presentations and publications.

-Follow our [youtube playlist](https://www.youtube.com/watch?v=sZXuUtToszw&list=PLRzY6w7pvIWqFJi94ZfhPkSVnazlUylpN) for some demos and explanations on our work!
+Follow our [youtube playlist](https://www.youtube.com/watch?v=sZXuUtToszw&list=PLRzY6w7pvIWqFJi94ZfhPkSVnazlUylpN) for some demos and explanations on our work, and our [MGDrivE](https://marshalllab.github.io/MGDrivE/) website for an updated list of publications.

 ## Structure